Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

 \subsection{Parameter Estimation}

+We now discuss the properties we infer from each individual event.
+As mentioned above, our parameter inference results are summarised in Table~\ref{tab:pe}.
+In addition, Fig.~\ref{fig:omega_posteriors_one} shows two-dimensional credible regions for the field frequencies for the different events, together with the corresponding one-dimensional posterior distributions.
+Before diving into a detailed per-event discussion, we comment on two of the main \nncor{limitations} of our study, which are visible in the mentioned figure.\\

-We now discuss the properties we infer from each event individually.
-We note that our simulation catalogue is built as an expansion of that in~\cite{Proca}, mostly tailored to encompass GW190521.
-Consequently, for some events, the highest $\mathcal{B}$ (best-fitting) points correspond to corner cases of the catalogue.
-On the one hand, this can lead to artificially smaller uncertainties in the frequencies $\omega_i/\mu_{\rm B}$ of the star fields and, therefore, to overly constrained boson-mass $\mu_{\rm B}$ estimates.
-On the other hand, the true best-fitting points may lay beyond the limits of our catalogue, making the evidences discussed above rather conservative.
+First, we note that our simulation catalogue is built as an expansion of that in~\cite{Proca}, mostly tailored to encompass GW190521.
+Consequently, for some events, the highest likelihood (best-fitting) points correspond to corner cases in our catalogue, making the most-probable regions of the parameter space to lay in such \nncor{corners} (see e.g. S200114f).
+On the one hand, this can lead to artificially small uncertainties in the frequencies $\omega_i/\mu_{\rm B}$ of the star fields and, therefore, to overly constrained boson-mass $\mu_{\rm B}$ estimates.
+On the other hand, the true best-fitting points may lay beyond the limits of our catalogue, making the evidences for the PSM model discussed above rather conservative.\\

+Second, as also mentioned earlier, our simulation catalogue is limited to relative phases $\Delta\epsilon (t=0)=0$ at the start of our simulations, which leads to varying phase differences at merger $\Delta\epsilon (t=t_{\rm merger})$ for different combinations of $\omega_{1,2}/\muB$.
+For this reason, the different panels in Fig. \ref{fig:omega_posteriors_one} show a sort-of band structure that roughly corresponds similar values of $\Delta\epsilon (t=t_{\rm merger})$.
+While, again, this limits the physics present in our catalogue, this also means that a more complete catalog may better encompass the events we have analysed.\\

+We now discuss individually the properties of each event.
+While in the following we will only focus on the parameters obtained under the PSM hypothesis, we provide a summary of those obtained under the BBH hypothesis in Appendix \ref{sec:appBBHPE}.